CABC-accredited birth centers must report any of the following facility changes to the CABC:

 - renovates the existing facility

 CABC then conducts a Facility Check site visit to ensure that the birth center is still in compliance with the standards.
 The Facility Check fee is less than the fee for a non-ordinary site visit and includes staff meals, lodging and travel.
-Contact the CABC office for the current fee.
+You may also be eligible for a Virtual Facility Check.
+Contact the CABC office for more information.

 - The birth center must request this inactive status in writing detailing the reasons for temporary closure and their anticipated remedies.

-- This request will be reviewed by the Chair and Vice Chairs of the CABC who will then determine if the request will be granted.
+- This request will be reviewed by the Chair of CABC who will then determine if the request will be granted.

-- Changes the listing for that birth center to “accredited and inactive” status on CABC’s verification page of the website.
+- Change the listing for the Birth Center to “accredited and inactive” status on the verification page of the CABC website.

-- Supplies the birth center with an official letter explaining this status to whom it may concern.
+- Provide the birth center with an official letter explaining this status to whom it may concern.

 - The birth center:

-- Is responsible to inform clients, vendors, department of health, payers, etc. of the new status.
+- Is responsible for inform clients, vendors, Department of Health, payers, etc. of the new status.

-- Has a maximum of 6 months to resolve the issue that led to their temporary cosure.
+- Has a maximum of 6 months to resolve the issue that led to their temporary closure.

-- Must submit to the CABC and in writing detailed account of the resolution of the issue(s) that caused the request for inactive accreditation status.
+- Must submit to the CABC in writing a detailed account of the resolution of the issue(s) that caused the request for inactive accreditation status.

-CABC will review this report and decide whether the problem is resolved and the birth center may resume accredited status OR the birth center must have a non-ordinary site visit to amplify and or clarify or verify their report before a decision can be made to resume their accredited status.
+CABC will review this report and decide whether the problem is resolved and the birth center may resume accredited status OR the birth center must have a non-ordinary site visit to clarify and/or verify their report before a decision can be made to resume their accredited status.